kvz/baseamp/README.md

  - Extracts full Todolists of a project, and saves them to a markdown file (or STDOUT), overwriting anything that was already there.

+Baseamp cannot sync a todo's attachments or contents, but also won't override them, so you can safely use the webinterface to enrich todos.

+There is no concept of sub-todos.

+You should do a *download* after every *upload*, in order to save the IDs locally of newly created todos.

 ## Todo

  - [x] Rename download to download, upload to upload